Egg Dum Biryani

 - Add frozen peas and saute for a few seconds.

-- Add chili powder, garam masala, biryani masala and boiled eggs.
+- Add chili powder, garam masala, biryani masala, salt and boiled eggs.
 Cook until the spices are well coated to the eggs.

 - Add beaten yogurt and saute until oil separates.